 1. Cloud Sigma

-Cloud Sigma has what they call it as a 10GigE networking which offers up to 7Gbps speed between Virtual Machines, an open source layer of software which can run any x86 Operating System with full root access.
+Cloud Sigma has a 10GigE networking that offers up to 7Gbps speed between Virtual Machines, an open-source software layer that can run any x86 Operating System with full root access.
 It is the first company to provide IaaS publicly that offered a cloud ecosystem for media professionals and consumers with free incoming data transfer, which they called Media Cloud Ecosystem.

-It also offers the flexibility to pay for the services in a number of currencies like Euro, Swiss Francs, British Pound, US Dollar and many.
-With providing services at an affordable price, they give away some freebies also.
+It also offers the flexibility to pay for the services in several currencies like the Euro, Swiss Francs, British Pound, US Dollar, and many others.
+By providing affordable services, they also give away some freebies.
 On 10$ spending monthly, they provide 1GB RAM, 50GB SSD, and a bandwidth of 5TB.
 In addition, unlike AWS, they provide free email support and 24/7 live chat.

 Vulture provides easy scalability, and because of its 15 data centers, an outage is not a problem.
-Their hosting packages are simplified, because of which they are able to provide high usability experience compared to AWS.
+Their hosting packages are simplified, and because of this, they can provide a high usability experience compared to AWS.

-The CPU, RAM, memory, bandwidth are provided in a defined way.
+The CPU, RAM, memory, and bandwidth are provided in a defined way.
 They also provide plans that we choose on a monthly or hourly basis.
-They have introduced Bare Metal solutions that do not have any resource sharing, that means they are fully allocated to the specific role.
-The control panel is intuitive; therefore one can do things with one click and also can manage operating systems.
+They have introduced Bare Metal solutions without resource sharing, which means they are fully allocated to a specific role.
+The control panel is intuitive; therefore, one can do things with one click and manage operating systems.
 They also have free documentation and support forums added with 24/7 email support.
 With an integrated SSD server, Vultr is a stable cloud provider.

-DreamHost hosts different types of hosting services, which it has been providing since 1997.
-The most eye-catching part of their service is the 97-days money back guarantee.
-Its infrastructure is small as compared to the massive Amazon Web Services.
+DreamHost hosts different hosting services, which it has been providing since 1997.
+The most eye-catching part of their service is the 97-day money-back guarantee.
+Its infrastructure is small compared to the massive Amazon Web Services.

-But DreamHost provides one of the best value for money services you can ask for.
-The monthly $4.5 that is offered under its basic service package consists of 80GB SSD storage, free bandwidth, and 1 CPU core.
-DreamHost’s fully supportive environment with features that are developer friendly allows advanced users the flexibility of selecting from Windows or Linux or BSD operating systems.
+But DreamHost provides one of the best value-for-money services you can ask for.
+The monthly $4.5 offered under its basic service package consists of 80GB SSD storage, free bandwidth, and 1 CPU core.
+DreamHost’s fully supportive environment with developer-friendly features allows advanced users the flexibility of selecting from Windows or Linux, or BSD operating systems.
 DreamHost has an edge over other cloud providers in terms of technical support.
 They have a response time of 24hrs for email support that they provide 24/7, in addition to the live chat, but that is limited to some specific timings.
-DreamHost sits as a good choice for folks who are looking reliable and cost-effective cloud hosting platform for small and medium level applications.
+DreamHost is a good choice for folks looking for reliable and cost-effective cloud hosting platforms for small and medium-level applications.

 5. A2 Hosting

-Present from 2001, A2 Hosting are popular because they provide affordable fast servers at a reasonable price, which makes them a good AWS alternative competitor.
+Present from 2001, A2 Hosting is popular because they provide affordable, fast servers at a reasonable price, which makes them a good AWS alternative competitor.

 Plans are always configurable, but they also offer pre-made cloud packages.
-You can customize a plan up to 32GB RAM and 12 Core CPU.
+You can customize a plan with up to 32GB RAM and 12 Core CPUs.
 What is different about this company is its unique refund policy.
-You can get a full refund within 30 days of use, and after that, it is pro-rated.
+You can get a full refund within 30 days of use; after that, it is pro-rated.
 Support provided is through email and live chats 24/7.

 6. Google Cloud

 Google has a mountain of data with it, so it is no surprise that we would not find Google in the cloud computing business.
-Google Cloud provides an SSD based infrastructure for cloud, with a reputation to be remembered, Google Cloud makes it to a strong contender to AWS.
+Google Cloud provides an SSD-based infrastructure for the cloud, with a reputation to be remembered; Google Cloud makes it a strong contender to AWS.

-It is preferred by businesses because of their performance excellence and highest uptime.
-As Google has a big repository of data and being a big IT company, it needs to maintain a good state of the art security.
+Businesses prefer it because of its performance excellence and highest uptime.
+As Google has an extensive data repository and is a big IT company, it needs to maintain good state-of-the-art security.
 Google has expert security professionals that enforce sturdy security protocols that strengthen their systems.
-Google does not provide free technical support, but you can get free support during the trial period.
-The billing system is good and they give their documentation for free that will be helpful for folks looking for technical support alternatives.
+Google does not provide free technical support, but you can get free help during the trial period.
+The billing system is good, and they give their documentation for free which will be helpful for folks looking for technical support alternatives.